jiguorui/bitcask/readme.md

 # Bitcask - a key/value datastore

 It is very simply now.
 Keep going ... ...

-## Set
+## Put

-"Set" means "store this data".
+"Put" means "store this data".

 ## Add